vietng322611/vcl-overlay/README.md

 ## FAQs
 **Does this support accuracy?**
-- Work in progress!
-You can use the [old version](https://github.com/vncommunityleague/vcl-tournament-overlay-tosu) for the time being.
+- ~~Work in progress!
+You can use the [old version](https://github.com/vncommunityleague/vcl-tournament-overlay-tosu) for the time being.~~
+- Not only by accuracy but also by max combo or miss count.
+Support TeamSize >= 1.

 **Does this support automatic pick?**
 - Removed in this version, old one still has it.